danishnicho7/WDM_EXP1/README.md

-### EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+a# EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing

-### DATE:
+## DATE:

-### AIM:
+## AIM:
-  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing
+  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing.

-### PROCEDURE:
+## PROCEDURE:
-1) Open Start -> Programs -> Accessories -> Notepad
+1) Open Start -> Programs -> Accessories -> Notepad.
 2) Type the following training data set with the help of Notepad for Employee Table.

 ```